SoundaryaSrinivasagan/increaseCreditScore/README.md

 #### < dateDB.py >
 This file is responsible for creating/updating the credit tables for the credit databases.

-The three credit databases are:
+The three credit date databases are:

 **groupName_creditcarddate**: Contains information on when the statement generates for all the credit cards that every user of the group has